 If you need detoxification, you’ll complete that process first and then move on to counseling, therapy and other forms of treatment.

-At The Treehouse, we understand that addiction affects more than just what meets the eye.
+At Vertava Health of Texas, we understand that addiction affects more than just what meets the eye.
 Addiction affects your mind, behavior and emotions as much as your physical health, so treatment must address all these aspects.

 We offer an array of treatment modalities integrated into custom, individualized plans that meet your specific treatment needs.
 Some of our research-supported methods include: